firooziemad/digital-systems-lab/README.md

-# Writing the improved README content to a .md file
-improved_readme_content = """
 # Digital Systems Lab

 This repository contains Verilog code for the lab assignments of the Digital Systems course.
 The designs were simulated using **ModelSim** software and implemented on the **Zynq-7000 SoC** board using **Xilinx Vivado**.